dawnlabs/alchemy/README.md

 1. Simply open the app by clicking on the menubar icon, or by hitting `⌘-⇧-8`.
 2. Then just drag your image files into the application and select any options.
-3. Finally, click the convert/merge to seemlessly convert them into a variety of formats, or merge them into a pdf or gif.
+3. Finally, click the convert/merge to seamlessly convert them into a variety of formats, or merge them into a pdf or gif.
 You can also hold `⇧` while dropping to merge the files into a pdf immediately.

 ## Installation

 ### macOS/Windows

-Download the latest release from the [Alchemy Releases Page](https://github.com/dawnlabs/alchemy/releases/latest)
+Download the latest release from the [Alchemy Releases Page](https://github.com/dawnlabs/alchemy/releases/latest).

 ### Linux